DrivEV Smart Charging Rewards

 How to Enroll

-Program open to members who own or lease a compatible EV.
+Rewards are available to members who own or lease a compatible EV.

 1. Follow the prompts to create an account.

-2. Select & connect your vehicle.
+2. Select and connect your vehicle.

 3. Add your charging location.

-Enroll Here Stroke 1
+Enroll Your Vehicle Here Stroke 1

 Program FAQs